 - Hire an Injury Attorney.
 After you have reported the accident to both sides, the next step is to meet with an injury attorney.
 Understanding the nuances of personal injury law is complicated, and you should be focusing on recovery rather than learning the law.
 An injury attorney will negotiate on your behalf with insurance companies, making sure you get the compensation you deserve.

-Time Limits When Dealing with an Injury Lawsuit
+Time Limits When Filing an Injury Lawsuit

 If you plan to file a personal injury lawsuit or you have realized that negotiations with insurance companies are not resulting in the compensation you deserve, then you have a time limit for how long you have to file your claim with the court.